Image credit: iStock

 2. Home Alone (1990)

 Feeling forgotten and overshadowed by his older brothers and sisters, young Kevin McCallister wishes in frustration that he didn’t have a family.
 In the following morning’s chaos of setting out for vacation, Kevin is accidentally left behind while his family jets off to Paris.
 At first Kevin revels in this newfound freedom: running wild, watching TV and eating whatever he wants.
-But he has to deal with a pair of bungling burglars who are terrorising the neighborhood.
+But he has to deal with a pair of bungling burglars who are terrorising the neighbourhood.
 Kevin does his best to defend the family home, but can he hold them off until his mum rushes back from France to rescue him?

 Lessons learned: Being forgotten doesn’t mean you’re unloved, surviving on your own, careful what you wish for, appreciate the things you have.